uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT.Country Of Destination&gt; is in SET CL009
+IF &lt;CONSIGNMENT.Country of Destination&gt; is in SET CL009 (CountryCodesCommonTransit)
 OR at least one &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Country Of Destination&gt; is in SET CL009
 (CountryCodesCommonTransit)
-OR at least one &lt; CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country Of Destination&gt; are in SET CL009
-THEN &lt;CONSIGNMENT-HOUSE CONSIGNMENT- ADDITIONAL INFORMATION.Code&gt; shall not be EQUAL to '30600'
+OR at least one &lt; CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of Destination&gt; is in SET CL009 (CountryCodesCommonTransit) THEN &lt;CONSIGNMENT-HOUSE CONSIGNMENT- ADDITIONAL INFORMATION.Code&gt; shall not be EQUAL to '30600'